chrisy/ptptest/README.md

 # The software.

 The client and server are written in Python and should run on most platforms.
+It was developed using Python 2.7 and appears to work with Python 2.6.
+It would be very suprising if it worked with Python 3.x.
 It has some dependencies:

 Python packages:

-> dpkt eventlet IPy
+> argparse dpkt eventlet IPy

 Ubuntu package names: